The Anu

 Cheikh A.Diop

 Anu was also the Sumerian [African] name for the sky or sky god.
 An being the first cause [man].
 The sky god whose wife was Antu in the Babylonian culture and Uras in the Akkadian or Sumerian was also on occasion called Ki.
 There symbol of authority was the ‘horned cap’ the headdress of heroes [Heru] and gods [mighty men].
 His symbol is a sacred shrine surmounted by the divine horned cap (found on Babylonian boundary stones) and his sacred number is sixty.
-His sacred animal is the heavenly bull.
+His sacred animal is the "Heavenly bull".
 Anu was worshipped at six cult centers.
 Anu is also known as Father and Kings of the Gods.

 Nimrod facing Orion [see three stars]